axelerant/testimonials-widget/OPTIONS.md

 * Testimonial Page URL – URL slug-name for testimonial view pages.
 After changing, you must click "Save Changes" on Permalink Settings to update them.

 ## Columns

-### Columns to display on the Testimonial's edit page

 * Hide ID?
 * Hide Image?